Whitewood, Saskatchewan: Transportation

 Whitewood Airport (TC LID: CKY2), is located adjacent to Whitewood.
 Whitewood was established in the late 19th century on the Canadian Pacific Railway Trans-Continental railway.
-Currently, Whitewood is situated at the crossroads of two major highways systems – the Trans-Canada Highway Sk Hwy 1, which runs east and west, and Sk Hwy 9, which runs north and south from the US border to Hudson Bay, Saskatchewan.
+Currently, Whitewood is situated at the crossroads of two major highways systems — the Trans-Canada Highway Sk Hwy 1, which runs east and west, and Sk Hwy 9, which runs north and south from the US border to Hudson Bay, Saskatchewan.

 Media

 The Herald Sun is a weekly newspaper.
 Operating as the Whitewood Herald until 2015, the newspaper has been publishing since 1892, making it one of the oldest weekly newspapers in the province.
 John Hawkes was the editor of the Whitewood Herald from 1897 to 1900.
 Since 1955, the newspaper has been owned and operated by three different generations of the Ashfield family.
-The current owner and publisher of the Herald Sun is Chris Ashfield, who is a fourth generation publisher.
-He owns and operates Grasslands News which also publishes the Melville Advance and Fort Qu’Appelle Times.
+The paper is currently owned by Grasslands News Group, of which Chris Ashfield is a part-owner.